 Our overall verdict?
 Impressive.
 More so than I had imagined.
 Now they just need to invent something to dry, iron and put all the laundry away.

-This is a collaborative post.
+This is a paid collaborative post.
 All opinions are honest and our own.